-Colorectal cancer (CRC) is the second most common neoplasm in men and women, with one million new cases per year worldwide.
-It is also the second most deadly cancer with 500.000 people dying every year worldwide (European Cancer Institute).
+Colorectal cancer (CRC) is the second most deadly neoplasm in men and women, with one million new cases per year worldwide.
+It is also the second most deadly cancer with 500.000 people dying every year worldwide (European Cancer Institute)

-Current available diagnostic tools for CRC show different technical, economical and complexity-related limitations:
+Current available diagnostic tools for CRC show different technical, economical and complexity-related imitations:

 - Symptoms appear in late stage so detection based on them leads to a delayed diagnosis.